Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 The seed has been on Muslim kitchen shelves for fourteen centuries. habbat al-barakah, kalonji. habb is the version that prints the actual numbers on a card next to the bottle.

 habb is built on two layers of trust.
-The first is the certification: the production facility in Chatsworth, California holds halal certification and OU Kosher certification, both at the facility level.
+The first is the certification: the production facility in California holds halal certification and OU Kosher certification, both at the facility level.
 The second is the batch card — every bottle ships with a card showing the lab numbers for the specific batch you received.
 Active-compound percentage.
 Fatty-acid profile.
 Origin.
 Oxidation values.
 The certification tells you the rules were followed.
 The card tells you what's in the oil.

 What makes habb halal in three concrete ways.